EEG-PK/schizophrenia-classification/README.md

 1. Download all datasets using command:<br>
 `python dataset_setup.py`

-This command will automatically download and unzip all datasets into appropriate folders
+This command will automatically download and unzip all datasets into appropriate folders<br>
 2. After that run <br>
 `python main.py -m {mode} -ps {patient_state} -i {folder_path}`<br>
 or move all files to one folder and run<br>